-She is currently in her final year of pursuing a Bachelor of Laws with University of London, focusing on international law and how it relates to human rights, women’s rights, environmental law and animal law.
-She is a proud ambassador to the Give 30 campaign supporting those who face hunger across Canada.
-Elissa, after her own ‘white saviour’ blunders, is a reformed aid worker and contributor to challenging colonial narratives and tired aid models in African nations as an advocate for responsible foreign investment, social enterprise, and humanitarian aid.
+A Law graduate, her work focuses on international law and how it relates to human rights, women and child advocacy, environmental law and animal law.
+After her own ‘white saviour’ blunders, she is a reformed aid worker and contributor to challenging colonial narratives and tired aid models in African nations as an advocate for responsible foreign investment, social enterprise, and humanitarian aid.
 Randomly, she has survived Malaria four times and a lightning strike once.

 An acting veteran in ‘Hollywood North’, her extensive film and television credits include critically acclaimed and award-winning productions from MGM, CTV, Fox, Warner Bros, NBC Universal, The CW, and ABC.
 After several years focused on film and television, in 2005 Elissa returned to the stage with the original contemporary ballet,’BruK’.
 Written, directed and produced by Elissa and mounted at the Beaumont Theater in Vancouver, the highly acclaimed run was sold out before opening night.
 Her career in front of the camera naturally progressed to more prominent roles behind the lens as a filmmaker.